xuankimtran/docs-1/pages/katalon-studio/docs/azure-devops-test-plans.md

 1. Establish a connection between a Katalon Studio project and an ADO project.
 2. Easily map ADO Test Cases to automated Test Cases in Katalon Studio.
-3. Automatically submit test runs and results to ADO with release information (release stage and release ID) execution logs, reports, and images for analysis.
+3. Automatically submit test runs and results to ADO with release information (release stage and release ID), execution logs, reports, and images for analysis.

 > **Requirements**
 >
 > * Katalon Studio version 8.0.0 onwards.
 > * An active Katalon Studio Enterprise license.
-> * Azure Test Plans having already been set up.
+> * Azure Test Plans already configured.
+See [How to use Katalon for Azure DevOps](https://docs.katalon.com/katalon-studio/docs/azure-devops-extension.html#installation).

 ## Enable the Integration and Perform Authentication

-To retrieve relevant test artifacts and create test runs with test results, you need to integrate and authenticate your project with Azure Server.
+To retrieve your test artifacts and test results directly in Azure DevOps, you need to integrate and authenticate your project with Azure Server.
 In Katalon Studio, go to **Project > Settings > Integrations > Azure DevOps**.
 The **Azure DevOps** dialog appears.

-1. To enable the **Authentication** area for editing, select **Enable Integration**.
+1. Check the **Enable Integration** box.
+The **Authentication** area can now be edited.

 2. Enter your credentials.
 Your credentials are encrypted by default.

     - **Server URL**: `https://dev.azure.com/{yourorganization}`
     - **Personal Access Token**: your Personal Access Token.
 We recommend you create a Personal Access Token with full-access scopes.
 See Microsoft document: [Use personal access tokens](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page) and [Scopes](https://docs.microsoft.com/en-us/azure/devops/integrate/get-started/authentication/oauth?view=azure-devops#scopes).

-3. To verify whether the connection to Azure Server is successful, click **Connect**.
+3. Click **Connect**.
+If the connection to Azure Server is successful, the **Test Connetion Succeeded** line appears.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/azure-devops-intergration/authentication.png" alt="Azure DevOps dialog" width=70%>

 ## Configure the Integration

-### Step 1: Select a Project for submitting test run and results
+### Step 1: Select a Project for submitting test runs and results

-After successfully authenticating your project with the Azure Server, in the drop-down list of **Project**, select an ADO project that you have access to.
+After successfully authenticating your project with the Azure Server, in the dropdown list of **Project**, select an ADO project that you have access to.

 To retrieve the latest projects list, click **Fetch Project**.